austin-putz/GenSel/README.md

 # Tips and Tricks

-1. Remember to convert the file to uniq if did the data or genotyping on Windows.
+1. Remember to convert the file to unix if did the data or genotyping on Windows.
 Use `dos2unix` on the Linux command line if you have it available or find another way to remove the ^M from Windows.